pnugues/Spelling-Corrector-in-Prolog/README.md

 ~~~
   where `correct/2` is the correction predicate, the first argument, the word to correct, and the second one, the proposed correction.

 The Prolog program tries to follow the structure of the original in Python, and feels very natural and intuitive, notably the core of it: the `edits1` predicate.
-This program is longer however, 43 lines vs. 21, as Prolog lacks certain built-in functions available in Python as well as regular expressions.
+This program is longer however, 44 lines vs. 21, as Prolog lacks certain built-in functions available in Python as well as regular expressions.
 Using regexes, the tokenizing part, for example, takes only one line in Python while it takes 8 lines in Prolog.

 PS.
 Jan Wielemaker suggested me the `phrase_from_file` input predicate of the latest version of the program.
+Gerlof Bouma advised me to remove the dictionaries to ensure a better portability and flip the order of the `append` and `letter` predicates in  `edits1`.
+This reduces considerably the number of inferences.